 Of course, the part of the onboarding process that is going to have the greatest impact on how a new employee does their job is the training that is specifically tailored to their day-to-day activities.
 Video training helps mitigate against the kind of ‘information overload’ that often plagues onboarding procedures and gives new hires the best chance to effectively assimilate a large amount of learning on how to do their job in a short amount of time.

-As well as providing the option to watch back on-demand, with a video content management system like Panopto, staff can add their own notes to a recording, or create collaborative notes with other colleagues to get even more out of the recorded training.
+As well as providing the option to play back on-demand, a video content management system like Panopto allows employees to add their own notes to a recording, or create collaborative notes with other colleagues to get even more out of the recorded training.

-If you want to use video to enhance onboarding, induction and staff training at your organization, you can request a demo from a member of our team or take a 30 day free trial to see how the system works for yourself.
+If you want to use video to enhance onboarding, induction and staff training at your organization, contact our team for a 30 day free trial and see how an enterprise video platform can improve the employee expereience at your company.